PingCAP-QE/tirelease/README.md

 ```
 git clone https://github.com/VelocityLight/tirelease.git
 cd tirelease/
-# create a config.yaml in root path (detail like /tirelease/config_example.yaml)
+# create a config.yaml in root path (detail like /tirelease/config_example.yaml) so that Database/Github/... is accessible;
-# modify config.yaml using valid value
-# modify GIT_CLIENT_ID and GIT_CLIENT_SECRET in  website/src/config.js using valid value
+# create(if not exist) a website/src/config.js and modify your GIT_CLIENT_ID and GIT_CLIENT_SECRET so that Github SSO Login function can be opened;
 make run
 ```
 After waiting a few seconds, application is available and can be visited in the browser:[localhost:8080](http://localhost:8080/)